Megan Rapinoe: 2019 FIFA Women's World Cup

-Rapinoe celebrates a goal with teammate Crystal Dunn, 2019.
+Rapinoe celebrates a goal with Crystal Dunn during the 2019 FIFA Women's World Cup semifinal against England.

-Rapinoe was named to the United States' 2019 FIFA Women's World Cup roster in May 2019; it was her third World Cup appearance.
-In a 13–0 win over Thailand during the group stage of the tournament, she contributed a goal.
-The United States advanced to the knockout stage, where they faced Spain.
-Rapinoe scored twice in a 2–1 victory that sent the U.S. to a quarterfinal matchup against the host country, France.
-In the fifth minute, Rapinoe scored on a free kick to give the United States an early lead.
-She later added a second goal, and the U.S. held on to earn a semi-final berth.
-Rapinoe was named Player of the Match by FIFA for her performances in the round of 16 and quarterfinals.
+Rapinoe co-captained the national team alongside Carli Lloyd and Alex Morgan from 2018 to 2020.
+The 2019 Women's World Cup was Rapinoe's third World Cup appearance.
+In a 13–0 win over Thailand during the group stage, she scored a goal.
+During the knockout stage, she scored twice in a 2–1 victory over Spain.
+In the quarterfinal, she scored another two goals as the U.S. defeated France.
+Rapinoe was named Player of the Match by FIFA for her performances in the round of 16 and the quarterfinal.

-Because of an injured hamstring, Rapinoe was forced to sit out of the United States' semi-final victory over England, but she recovered in time to start in the 2019 FIFA Women's World Cup Final.
-During the final on July 7 in front of a sold-out crowd of 57,900 fans at Parc Olympique Lyonnais, Rapinoe scored her 50th international goal on a penalty kick in the 61st minute.
-After a second goal by teammate Rose Lavelle, the United States defeated the Netherlands 2–0 to clinch its second consecutive World Cup championship.
+Due to an injured hamstring, Rapinoe was forced to sit out during the United States' semifinal victory over England, but she recovered in time to start in the final against the Netherlands.
+She scored her 50th international goal on a penalty kick in the 61st minute.
+After a second goal by teammate Rose Lavelle, the U.S. won the match 2–0 and achieved a second consecutive World Cup victory.
 At age 34, Rapinoe was the oldest woman to score in a World Cup final and was named Player of the Match.
-She was awarded the Golden Boot as the top scorer in the tournament with six goals, having played fewer minutes than her teammate Alex Morgan and England's Ellen White, who also recorded six goals.
-Rapinoe also earned the Golden Ball award as the best player at the tournament.
+She received the Golden Boot as the top scorer of the tournament with six goals, as well as the Golden Ball as the best player of the tournament.
+Following the victory, New York City honored the national team with a ticker tape parade.
+Rapinoe and her teammates were invited to Washington, D.C. by Senator Chuck Schumer and Congresswomen Alexandria Ocasio-Cortez, Ayanna Pressley and Nancy Pelosi.

-2020 Tokyo Olympics
+2021–2023: Tokyo Olympics and 2023 FIFA Women's World Cup

-On August 5, 2021, she scored twice (including a second Olympic Olimpico) in a 4–3 win over Australia in the bronze medal match of the 2020 Summer Olympics.
+On August 5, 2021, Rapinoe scored two goals—including her second career "Olimpico" goal—during a 4–3 win over Australia at the 2020 Summer Olympics in Tokyo, which had been postponed until 2021.
+The victory earned the United States the bronze medal.
+In February 2022, the U.S. national team coach, Vlatko Andonovski, announced that Rapinoe would not be included on the roster for the SheBelieves Cup.
+On July 8, 2023, Rapinoe stated that the 2023 Women's World Cup in Australia would be her last major tournament, and that she would retire from professional soccer at the end of the year.
+On August 6, the U.S. was eliminated from the tournament during the round of 16.